complight/complight.github.io/docs/publications/focal_surface_light_transport.md

   ![Image title](../publications/media/focal_surface.gif){ width="700" }
 </figure>

-Our work enables a new way to overcome this computational complexity arising from plane to plane treatment, and unlocks a new rendering method that could propagate light beams from a plane to a focal surface.
-This new model could help reduce computational complexity in simulating light.

  We utilize our model for a 3D phase-only hologram optimization application under
  $0 mm$ propagation distance.
 Optimizing holograms with six target planes using ASM is denoted as ASM 6, while Ours 6 represents optimizing holograms using our model with six